DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 > **Tip**: List all existing releases with the `helm list` command.

-### Openshift console
+### OpenShift console

-You can add the ODM Metering Helm charts repository in the Openshift catalog.
+You can add the ODM metering Helm chart repository in the OpenShift catalog.

-This allows you to use the Openshift console to instanciate this helm charts.
+Then, you are able to use the OpenShift console to instanciate the Helm chart.

-Here is the procedure to declare it in the Openshift catalog:
+There are two ways to declare the Helm chart repository in the OpenShift catalog:
-1. By command line :
+1. Using the command line

 ```console
 $ oc apply -f https://odmdev.github.io/decisions-metering/charts/openshift/HelmRepository.yaml
 ```

-2. By Openshift Web console
+2. Using the OpenShift Web console

-- Click + button (import resource) at the top of the page
+- Click the + button (import resource) at the top of the page.
-- Copy / Paste this Yaml
+- Copy / Paste the following YAML excerpt.
 ```yaml
 apiVersion: helm.openshift.io/v1beta1
 kind: HelmChartRepository